 Sinclair Community College is committed to providing an academic, work, and study environment free of inappropriate and disrespectful sexual conduct and communication in any form.
 Sinclair will conduct its programs, services, and activities in accordance with applicable federal laws, including Title IX of the Education Amendments of 1972, the Violence Against Women Act (VAWA), the Campus Sexual Violence Elimination (SaVE) Act, as well as state and local laws, and Sinclair policies.

-On May 6, 2020 the U.S. Department of Education issued new Title IX regulations that make significant changes to the current Title IX policy and procedures used by Sinclair College.
-These new regulations, which take effect August 14, 2020, limit the scope and jurisdiction under which an individual may file a complaint, narrows the definitions of prohibited conduct, and uses a different approach to due process requiring that new grievance procedures be adopted and published by the College.
-They are a significant shift from current Title IX processes.
+On May 6, 2020 the U.S. Department of Education issued new Title IX regulations that make significant changes to the former Title IX policy and procedures used by Sinclair College.
+These new regulations, effective August 14, 2020, limit the scope and jurisdiction under which an individual may file a complaint, narrows the definitions of prohibited conduct, and uses a different approach to due process requiring that new grievance procedures be adopted and published by the College.
+They are a significant shift from the former Title IX processes.

 As always, Sinclair’s Title IX Office works to support a safe, respectful and healthy learning and working environment for all students, employees, and other College community members.
 With those principles in mind, Sinclair has aligned the College's new Title IX policy and procedures with the mandates in the new regulations.
 Sinclair’s President has established new Title IX Sexual Harassment and Sex Discrimination Procedures to comply with applicable statutes, regulations, and official guidance.
 Sinclair’s Board of Trustees adopted a new Sexual Harassment and Sex Discrimination Policy on September 15, 2020 to carry out Sinclair’s obligations under Title IX and the new regulations.

-Sinclair’s responsibilities and programs for preventing sexual harassment and sexual discrimination and addressing it when it occurs are coordinated by the Sinclair Title IX Coordinator.
+Sinclair’s responsibilities and programs for preventing sexual harassment and sex discrimination and addressing it when it occurs are coordinated by the Sinclair Title IX Coordinator.
 Resources are available for students and employees to address concerns pertaining to sex discrimination, including sexual harassment.